-The New Museum is pleased to announce the program and featured participants of IdeasCity Arles, held in partnership with LUMA Arles and the LUMA Foundation, extending a collaboration that began at IdeasCity Detroit and continued at IdeasCity Athens.
+The fourth international event of IdeasCity was IdeasCity Arles, held in partnership with LUMA Arles and the LUMA Foundation.
+This partnership was an extension of a collaboration that began at IdeasCity Detroit and continued at IdeasCity Athens.

-Led by IdeasCity Director, Joseph Grima, IdeasCity Arles will took place from May 22 to 27, 2017, and featured an intensive five-day residency program with forty-two Fellows, culminating in a public conference featuring Kunlé Adeyemi, Amale Andraos, Michel Bauwens, Raphaële Bidault-Waddington, Bouchra Khalili, Rem Koolhaas, Ben Vickers, and Amanda Williams, among others.
-The public conference, which will be free and open to the public, featured a keynote lecture by Rem Koolhaas and will took place on Saturday, May 27, 2017, at the Grande Halle, Parc des Ateliers in Arles.
+Led by IdeasCity Director, Joseph Grima, IdeasCity Arles took place from May 22 -27, 2017, and featured an intensive five-day residency program with forty-two Fellows, culminating in a public conference featuring Kunlé Adeyemi, Amale Andraos, Michel Bauwens, Raphaële Bidault-Waddington, Bouchra Khalili, Ben Vickers, and Amanda Williams, among others.
+The public conference, located at the Grande Halle, Parc des Ateliers in Arles, took place on Saturday, May 27, 2017.
+The event was free and open to the public and featured a keynote lecture by Rem Koolhas.